roshanskariah123/roshanskariah123.github.io/double_descent.md

 ### Timeline
--[x] April 15 : Literature Review on Overparametrized Models
+-[x] April 15 : Literature Review of Double Descent in a Overparameterized Models
--[ ] April 30 : Literature Review on SGD behavior in Overparameterized setting
 -[ ] May 23 : Preliminary experiments and theory on linear regression models
--[ ] May 23 : Deep learning experiments (Tentative)
+-[ ] May 23 : Deep learning experiments